Rubens-Funabashi/nyc_tlc_trip_data_pipelines/README.md

     - If you read the parquets from January to May, you will also find data from June, July, August and September.
 For each parquet, data that exceeds the corresponding month will also be considered outliers and will be filtered out.
 For example, if in `yellow_tripdata_2023-02.parquet` there is data from March, those will be removed.
 - Analyzing the timestamp columns, it seems that it is for the GMT timezone.
 I tried using NYC timezone, GMT-5, but the timestamps did not seem correct.
 I contacted the data owners, but haven't heard back.
 I am assuming it's GMT.
 - I'm assuming the Hive instance is already created somewhere else and all that is needed is to provide the .sql file with the query to create the tables.

+## Future improvements (in no particular order)
+- Improvements in Docker
+    - Dockerfile: Instead of having to manually (un)comment lines to decide which script to run, find a better strategy
+- Unit tests
+    - In order to guarantee I would have a functional end-to-end pipeline, I decided to lower the priority on writing unit tests.
+While this is not ideal, I will make sure to have the pipeline finished.